 One day, I sat down and wrote everything I’d learned about God.
 The list was honest and complete.
 It started with “God is love” … “God will take me to heaven” … “God hears my prayers” … all of the things I’d been taught to believe.
 Once I’d written the superfluous checklist… I got honest and wrote what I felt from all those sermons about God.

-God expects me to believe every word ever written in the Bible because he inspires it
+- God expects me to believe every word ever written in the Bible because he inspired it

 My interpretation of God sounded more like a terrorist than a loving creator.
 “Do what I say or I’m going to torture you for all eternity” This was a “damned if I do … damned if I don’t” proposition.